Assistance programs from Virginia community action agencies.

 Southeastern Tidewater Opportunity Project, Inc. (STOP)

 Regions supported are counties of Southampton and Isle of Wright as well as cities of Chesapeake, Portsmouth, Suffolk, Franklin, Norfolk, Virginia Beach.
 Use the job finding programs, or learn about homeless prevention and emergency food.
 A combination of government grants or private funds, such as loans, can be used for rental expenses, energy bills, and other basic needs such as food.
-Continue.
+Continue with financial help from STOP.

 Support to Eliminate Poverty (STEP)